Enhancing Accessibility, Building a Read This Page feature with Azure Speech Service and C#

 Summary

-In this post we have seen how we can quickly use the Azure Speech Service and it’s C# SDK to take the text files that make up this blog and generate MP3 files.
+In this post, we have seen how we can quickly use the Azure Speech Service and its C# SDK to take the text files that make up this blog and generate MP3 files.
 We then saw how we could use the standard HTML5 player to allow users to listen to the page.

 There is much more we can add however hopefully this offers some inspiration for you to add it to your website or blog.
 If you would like to download the code, it can be found on GitHub.